Maisie Ravier: Radio

 On November 24, 1941, Sothern appeared in the Lux Radio Theater adaptation of Maisie Was a Lady, and the popularity of the film series led to her own radio program, The Adventures of Maisie, broadcast on CBS Radio from 1945 to 1947, on the Mutual Broadcasting System in 1952, and in syndication from 1949 to 1953.

 Television

-In 1960 Janis Paige took the role of Maisie Ravier in the telemovie Maisie, directed by Edward Ludwig, based on Wilson Collison's Dark Dame novel.
+In 1960, Janis Paige took the role of Maisie Ravier in the unsold television pilot Maisie, directed by Edward Ludwig, based on Wilson Collison's novel Dark Dame.
+It aired as an episode of the anthology series New Comedy Showcase on September 12, 1960.